Testicular Atrophy: Everything You Need to Know

 Infections

-Infections such as mumps orchitis can cause inflammation of the testicles, damaging the tissue and leading to shrinkage.
+Infections such as mumps orchitis can cause testicular inflammation, damaging the tissue and leading to shrinkage.
 Sexually transmitted infections (STIs) like chlamydia or gonorrhoea may also inflame the epididymis or testis, disrupting sperm production and hormonal activity.

 Testicular Torsion